Some content on this page is saved in PDF format. To view these files, download this free software: Get Adobe® Reader®

 Customers could receive up to $500 per system for qualifying central air conditioners, air source heat pumps.
 Geothermal heat pumps can qualify for up to $1,500 per system.
 Incentives for central air conditioners and air source heat pumps are determined by both EER (Energy Efficiency Ratio) and SEER (Seasonal Energy Efficiency Ratio).
 Geothermal incentives are determined by the EER.
 All are compared to existing energy code minimums.

-Customers could receive $500 per qualifying heat pump water that is 40 gallons or larger.
+Customers could receive $500 per qualifying heat pump water heater that is 40 gallons or larger.
 Heaters with a tank size of 40 to 55 gallons must have a UEF (efficiency rating) of at least 2.0.
 Heaters above 55 gallons must have a UEF of at least 2.2.
 The unit must be listed by ENERGY STAR®.
 It can be installed in an existing or new home or commercial building.
 It must be installed in an unconditioned or partially conditioned room that provides at least 1,000 cubic feet of surrounding air.

-Incentive payments are available for customers reducing electrical demand and costs associated with lighting (within existing buildings).
+Incentive payments are available for customers reducing electrical demand and costs associated with lighting (within existing commercial buildings).
 Lighting in new facilities does not qualify.
 Screw-in bulbs, CFL bulbs, GU base bulbs, track lights and can lights do not qualify.
 All new lighting products must be LED.
 LED lighting replacing LED lighting does not qualify.

 This program is designed to help commercial and industrial customers achieve peak-demand savings through one or more efficiency measures.
 Components of the program include air conditioner/heat pump, variable frequency drives, compressed air systems upgrade, energy management systems installation, optimization or upgrade, and refrigeration system.
 In addition, customers can work with their assigned LES account executive to tailor a program that results in reduced system peak demand.